-Exit polls suggest landslide for pro-Putin party in Russia election
+Exit polls suggest majority for pro-Putin party in Russia election

 The elections saw Russians in 85 federal districts vote for 450 state duma deputies, 12 governors and 39 regional parliaments.

-In the end, the projected result for a ruling party that was polling below 30 percent is a satisfactory figure for the Kremlin.
+In the end, the projected result for a ruling party that was polling below 30 per cent is a satisfactory figure for the Kremlin.
 The way it got there leaves many questions.

 Even before voting, the Kremlin embarked on a massive campaign of repression of alternative opinion – crippling media and NGOs, removing candidates connected to poisoned and jailed opponent Alexei Navalny, and eventually persuading US tech giants to block tactical voting resources created by him.

 The OSCE declined to send monitors after being told it could only send a limited number owing to the Covid-19 pandemic.
 Local monitoring organisation Golos was meanwhile declared a foreign agent, with its rights to receive feeds from polling stations removed.
+That reduced the monitor’s ability to compare real and claimed turnout figures.

-But the NGO nonetheless managed to staff a skeleton call centre to its traditional "map of electoral violations."
+But the NGO nonetheless managed to staff a skeleton call centre to its traditional “map of electoral violations”.

-Just before the close of voting, that map was showing over 4200 reports, and 168 serious accounts of fraud.
-New innovations like e-voting and two additional days of early voting have also opened the process to fraud, say critics.
+Just before the close of voting, that map was showing over 4,200 reports, and 168 serious accounts of fraud.
+New innovations like e-voting – “almost impossible to monitor” – and two additional days of early voting have also opened the process to fraud, say critics.

 The election will likely be remembered for two cases in particular, both recorded on camera.
 The first, from Bryansk region, shows two female election officials struggling to stuff ballots into the urns, before laughing at the absurdity of their situation.